 In January of 2011, the Chicago Tribune published a sniffer dog accuracy report based on three years of data culled from various suburban departments.
 The Tribune found that fewer than half of all drug dog alerts actually resulted in officers discovering illegal narcotics: only 44% of all instances.
 The remaining 56% of signals were false positives.
 Even more alarmingly, the success rate dropped to 27% in cases involving Hispanic suspects.

 Unfortunately, the questionable accuracy of sniffer dogs has not been as impactful as one might expect.
 In the case of Florida v.
 Harris, defendant Clayton Harris was charged with possession of pseudoephedrine, a key ingredient in the manufacture of methamphetamine.
 The Florida Supreme Court ruled that the sniffer dog’s reliability had not been demonstrated sufficiently, and therefore probable cause was not established.

 However, the U.S. Supreme Court later rejected this ruling, holding that police were not required to demonstrate K-9 reliability.
 The Supreme Court ruled that an alert could constitute probable cause, provided either:

 Don’t assume that police officers are always in the right.
-If you feel you were subjected to an unlawful drug search by the Philadelphia Police Department, you deserve to have the matter investigated by experienced Pennsylvania police brutality attorneys.
+If you feel you were subjected to an unlawful drug search by the Philadelphia Police Department, you deserve to have the matter investigated by an experienced Philadelphia methamphetamine manufacturing lawyer.